The 3 Types of Quality Risk Management Tools and What They Do Best

 1. How severe is it?

-2. How likely is it?
+2. How likely is it to occur?

 3. How likely is it to be detected?